fehmathais/fehmathais/README.md

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently working on something very cool;
-- 🚀 I’m currently learning Microfrontend archtecture
+- 🚀 I’m currently getting deeply on algorithms and data structures;
 - 💬 Ask me about anything, I am happy to help;

 <br />